quarkusio/quarkus/README.md

     mvn shamrock:native-image

+### How to use the deployment framework

+TODO: to be completed.

+To pass to the StartupTask a list of class without loading the classes themselves, you can do the following

+    org.jboss.shamrock.deployment.codegen.BytecodeRecorder#classProxy

+to pass in class objects. it is a work around for the classes you need not being loadable from the processor. you just pass in the class name, and it returns a Class object that is a proxy for the real Class.
+There are examples in the Undertow one.

 ## Architecture Overview

 Shamrock runs in two distinct phases.
 The first phase is build time processing, which is done by instances of ResourceProcessor: